bradchristie/taminations-flutter/assets/c1/follow_thru.md

 # Follow Thru

-From a box circulate, T-bone, or single quarter tag: All 1/2 [Scoot Back](../ms/scoot_back.md).
+From a Box Circulate, T-Bone, or Single Quarter Tag: All 1/2 [Scoot Back](../ms/scoot_back.md).
-Ends in a wave, 2-faced line or diamond.
+Ends in a Wave, Two-Faced Line, or Diamond.

 >
 > ![alt](follow_thru.png)